 The writer Earl Shorris, who conceived and developed the Clemente course in 1995, explained its core concept in an interview in Mass Humanities: “The humanities provide the most practical education.
 The humanities teach us to think reflectively, to begin, to deal with the new as it occurs to us, to dare.
 If the multi-generational poor are to make the leap out of poverty, it will require a new kind of thinking—reflection.”

 Who funds it?

 Costs are shared by Mass Humanities and the local social service agency hosting the program.
 A sample budget for a Clemente Course is available.
 For more information about the program, contact David Tebaldi, Executive Director, (413) 584-8440 x105.

 To make a donation to support this program, you may give online or contact John Sieracki for more information.

 Contributions from the Community Foundation of Western Massachusetts, Boston Private Bank & Trust, Citizens Bank, The Irene E. & George A. Davis Foundation, Harvard Pilgram Health Care Foundation, King`s Chapel House, UMass Dartmouth, and numerous generous individuals make it possible for Mass Humanities to offer the Clemente Course in Holyoke, Dorchester and New Bedford.

-Take a look at the Clemente Course in the Humanities, Inc. website, a newly formed nonprofit organization.
+Take a look at the Clemente Course in the Humanities, Inc. website, a nonprofit organization.